 Group 1: Low to Moderate Earners With Kids:

 The vast majority of people who receive the earned income credit end up with a net tax payment from the federal government.
+These people should claim exempt on federal income taxes.
 I have met several people who despite receiving a large earned income credit and child tax credit claim “0” on their federal withholding, in order to get a larger refund at the end of the year.
 If a low earner claims 0 and pays in $1,000 in federal income tax throughout the year, but would receive $3,000 for Earned Income Credit, that person would have essentially let the government borrow $1,000 interest free.
 It doesn’t sound like a lot, but for someone earning $20,000 a year with a kid the extra $20 a week or $80 a month that would be in her pocket could make a real difference.
+If you claim exempt on your federal income taxes you get that money on your paycheck every single week instead of having to wait until March or April of the following year.

 Group 2: Variable Income Earners: